diverta/kuroco-sdk/README.md

 ### How to use in your code

-If you using npm and it's pre-processing, we recommend to use them with ESModule import way.
+If you using npm and it's pre-processing, we recommend to utilize them with ESModule import way.
 you can use them that just importing them.
 ```typescript
 import { Auth, TopicsService } from "kuroco";